Skip to content

 Persistent Data:

 • RDBMS - MongooseIM has a strong backend support for relational databases.
 Reliable and battle proven, they are a great choice for regular MongooseIM use cases and features like privacy lists, vcards, roster, private storage, last activity and message archive.
 Never loose your data.
-Use MySQL, MariaDB, PostgreSQL, or MS SQL Server.
+Use MySQL, MariaDB, PostgreSQL, CockroachDB, or MS SQL Server.

 • Cassandra - Only for MAM (Message Archive Management).